-Step2: Summarize the result feature vector by using B-spline interpolation, with a secret key "the feature vector is divided into frames of size 256 sample, and from each frame one value is taken.
-The positions pointing to the selected feature vector values, represent the secret key" the result is the summarized feature vector "checksum", which represents the watermark for the speech file.
+Step2: Summarized the result feature vector by using B-spline interpolation, with a secret key "the feature vector is divided into a frames of size 256 sample, and from each frame one value is taken.
+The positions pointing to the selected feature vector values, represents the secret key" the result is the summarized feature vector "checksum", which represents the watermark for the speech file.

-Step3: Use the result checksum to embed the ID using the below steps"
+Step3: Use the result checksum to embed the ID using the bellow steps"